nilanjankundu/windfire-restaurants-node/README.md

 ![]([TODO])

-The script wraps Ansible to automate deployment tasks, using the Ansible provided playbook [deployment/aws/deploy.yaml](deployment/aws/deploy.yaml).
+The scripts wrap Ansible to automate deployment tasks, using the Ansible provided playbook [deployment/aws/deploy.yaml](deployment/aws/deploy.yaml) for deployment and the Ansible provided playbook [deployment/aws/remove.yaml](deployment/aws/remove.yaml) for microservice undeployment.